-A body known as kingship one is the one in which one person holds total power.
+A body known as kingship is one in which one person holds total power.
 We can divide it into two main parts: kingships and dictatorships.
 A king or queen is in charge of a kingship.
 The ruler is the king or queen.

 4. How do different types of government function?